 Currently, the Adsense Page-level ads are available in anchor/overlay and vignette ad formats only and more ad formats will be available soon.
 I am sure you will try new page-level ads and will increase your revenue.
 If you are having any issue with installation or testing, please let me know through your comments below.

-Pawan Bahuguna is an Engineer and a blogger, who loves to write about Technology, Blogging, SEO, Monetization, Affiliate marketing, WordPress, Software Reviews, Tips & Tricks, etc. Do connect with him on the popular social networking website.
+Pawan Bahuguna is an Engineer and a blogger, who loves to write about Technology, Blogging, SEO, Monetization, Affiliate marketing, WordPress, Software's, Tips & Tricks, etc. in his free time.
+Do connect with him on the popular social networking website.